 Please jump in, it will be one of the most memorable, challenging, humbling and transformational experiences of your life.
 You will learn heaps about your topic and yourself during the process.
 London Met for me was the most welcoming and supportive places to pursue a PhD.

 "The vibrant research culture is present everywhere you go in London Met, more noticeable from the posters in the corridors and the regular talks presented, many of which I attended during my PhD.
-I also got the opportunity to work on research projects and to publish work while there."
+I also got the opportunity to work on research projects and to publish work whilst there."